hjmangalam/parsyncfp/README.md

 ## Changes

+### 1.6.1
+- added total raw bytes transferred as well as autoscale to MB, GB, TB in signoff stanza.

 ### 1.60
 - figured out why the suspend/unsuspends noted below weren't tracking correctly.
 Thanks to Ben Dullnig for his perseverance and Mikael Barfred for his code suggestions.
 Lots of cosmetic and interface tweaks.